Traditional 403(b) or Roth IRA?

 Lack of Investment Options

 403(b) plan investment options are limited to mutual funds or annuities with fixed or variable contracts.
 However, if your only option is a 403(b), it’s far better than nothing at all.
-Investment options will vary between employers, but you should still be able to build a diversified portfolio to meet your needs.
+Investment options vary by employer, but you should still be able to build a diversified portfolio to meet your needs.

 Lack of Oversight